-- Being conversant with CSCP procedures and the role of other agencies.
-Following Elmhurst School's safeguarding & child protection policies and co-ordinating child protection procedures in Elmhurst School. - Being the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters of child protection.

-• Consulting with the Croydon Single Point of Contact (SPOC), or LADO, as appropriate, on issues if an allegation or suspicion occurs and liaising with the various child protection agencies where appropriate.

-- The DSL should use NPCC- When to call the police to help them understand when they should consider calling the police and what to expect when they do.
-Keeping the head informed of all actions unless the head is the subject of a complaint.
-In this situation, the DSL should consult with the Safeguarding Governor, relevant Education Director or proprietor. - Co-operating with any police and LADO investigations. - Liaising with the head, Safeguarding Governor and relevant Education Director regarding training for all who work at Elmhurst School on child protection issues.
-Attending appropriate higher level training every two years supplemented by informal updates as required, but at least annually. - Undertaking training to facilitate the recognition of the additional risks that children with SEND face online, for example, from online bullying, grooming and radicalisation and ensure confidence in the capability to support SEND children to stay safe online". - Keeping appropriate records, sharing these with agencies as and when appropriate.
-Data protection considerations must not be a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm. - Having a role in the oversight of Elmhurst School's e-safety provision, the teaching of online safety and the quality of Elmhurst School's filtering and monitoring - The DSL must have details of any social worker linked to a child in Elmhurst School. - Supporting staff. - Take responsibility, when a child leaves Elmhurst School, for ensuring that the child protection file is transferred securely to the new school as soon as possible and obtaining confirmation of receipt.
+- Being conversant with CSCP procedures and the role of other agencies. - Following Elmhurst School's safeguarding & child protection policies and co-ordinating child protection procedures in Elmhurst School. - Being the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters of child protection. - Consulting with the Croydon Single Point of Contact (SPOC), or LADO, as appropriate, on issues if an allegation or suspicion occurs and liaising with the various child protection agencies where appropriate. - The DSL should use NPCC- When to call the police to help them understand when they should consider calling the police and what to expect when they do. - Keeping the head informed of all actions unless the head is the subject of a complaint.
+In this situation, the DSL should consult with the Safeguarding Governor, relevant Education Director or proprietor. - Co-operating with any police and LADO investigations. - Liaising with the head, Safeguarding Governor and relevant Education Director regarding training for all who work at Elmhurst School on child protection issues. - Attending appropriate higher level training every two years supplemented by informal updates as required, but at least annually. - Undertaking training to facilitate the recognition of the additional risks that children with SEND face online, for example, from online bullying, grooming and radicalisation and ensure confidence in the capability to support SEND children to stay safe online". - Keeping appropriate records, sharing these with agencies as and when appropriate.
+Data protection considerations must not be a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm. - Having a role in the oversight of Elmhurst School's e-safety provision, the teaching of online safety and the quality of Elmhurst School's filtering and monitoring - The DSL must have details of any social worker linked to a child in Elmhurst School. - Supporting staff. - Take responsibility, when a child leaves the school, for ensuring that the child protection file is transferred securely to the new school as soon as possible and obtaining confirmation of receipt.
 Such a transfer of information should be separate from the main pupil file.
-In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
-For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.
-As a recipient of a child protection file from a previous school, the DSL must ensure that key staff, including the SENCO, are made aware as required.
+In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+Such files should be sent to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of a new term.
+As a recipient of a child protection file from a previous school, the DSL must ensure that key staff, including the SENCO, are made aware as required. - The DSL should liaise with the headteacher to inform him or her of issuesespecially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - PACE Code C 2019. - Safeguarding partners should publish a local threshold document which includes the process for the local early help assessment and the type and level of early help services to be provided, and DSLs (and their deputies) will need to familiarise themselves with this document.